Pacific Explorer deck plans

 - 400 Gradi (Neapolitan pizzeria by chef Johnny Di Francesco)

-- The Bonded Store (new bar with signature cocktails menu via partnership with Sydney-based Archie Rose Distilling Co, themed whisky- and gin-making classes and tasting events).
+- The Bonded Store (new bar with signature cocktails menu via a partnership with Sydney-based Archie Rose Distilling Co, themed whisky- and gin-making classes and tasting events).

 Pacific Explorer deck plans are property of P&O Cruises.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.